 Cross-listed Courses Policy

 Same-Level Cross-Listed Courses: A same-level cross-listed course is a course listed by two or more academic units in which the same instruction is given simultaneously to students from each department.
-It is campus policy that these cross-listed courses' content and requirements are substantially the same, except for differences between levels (see below).
-This should be made clear by having one single set of Learning objectives (LOs), clearly stated on the syllabus, and an identical set of planned assessments.
-Best practice for same-level unit cross-listed courses at the same level would be to share the same numerical designation.
-One academic unit should be designated as the home department and be responsible for content and staffing changes.
+It is university policy that these cross-listed courses' content and requirements are substantially the same, except for differences between levels (see below).
+This should be made clear by having one single set of Learning Objectives (LOs), clearly stated on the syllabus, and an identical set of planned assessments.
+Best practice for same-level unit cross-listed courses at the same level would be to share the same numerical designation when possible.
+One academic unit should be designated as the home unit and be primarily responsible for content and staffing.

 - Clearly list differences in LOs on the syllabi.
 Graduate LOs should generally be at a somewhat more advanced level.

 Please note that not all LOs need to be different.
 Several might very well be identical, given that the courses have been identified as being similar enough to be cross-listed.
-However some LOs should be different, and these differences should be clearly stated on the syllabi.
+However, some LOs should be different, and these differences should be clearly stated on the syllabi.
+For example, the graduate version of the course may have additional LOs that are not included in the undergraduate version.

-- Conduct student assessments in a fashion that is appropriate to, and recognizes these differences in LOs.
+- Conduct student assessments in a fashion that is appropriate to, and recognizes the differences, in LOs.

 Generally this means graduate students will have a somewhat different assessment for at least the LOs that differ.
-This could mean a different exam, or an exam with some different questions; or an extra or different assignment prompt, or a different grading scheme with additional requirements or requirements at a different level.
+This could mean a different exam, or an exam with some different questions, or an extra or different assignment prompt, or a different grading scheme with additional requirements.